 5 Helpful Tips for Teaching High Notes on Clarinet and Saxophone

-Written by Shawn Goodman
+Written by Shawn Royer

 As a Yamaha Performing Artist and Vandoren Artist Clinician, I typically work with many young clarinetists and saxophonists each year in sectionals and masterclass settings at middle schools, high schools, colleges and universities, festivals, and conventions.
 One thing I’ve found that many young players struggle with is playing high notes.
 Coincidentally, I’ve also found that this seems to be a difficult thing for most ensemble directors to teach.
 While there are many different approaches to teaching high notes, I would like to share with you what has consistently worked for me.